Stackstudio-cloud/NeoCore/SETUP-GUIDE.md

 # NeoCore Platform Setup Guide

 ## Project Overview
-NeoCore is a cyberpunk-themed Supabase alternative with PostgreSQL backend, AI-powered development tools, and stunning visual effects.
+NeoCore is a cyberpunk-themed Supabase alternative by StackStudio with PostgreSQL backend, AI-powered development tools, and stunning visual effects.

+## Enterprise GitHub Integration
+This project is managed under the **stackstudio** organization on GitHub Enterprise.

 ## Team Workspace Setup Instructions